mlpotter/SAWAR/readme.md

 # Survival Analysis with Adversarial Regularization (SAWAR)

-Submitted to IEEE Transactions on Neural Network and Learning Systems.
+Manuscript submmitted to IEEE Transactions on Neural Network and Learning Systems.

 ## Overview